Termites as Sailors - Dry wood ants have crossed entire oceans several times in the past 50 million years

 Well-traveled wood eaters: Biologists have reconstructed for the first time how dry wood ants conquered the world.
 Thus, these wood eaters must have crossed entire oceans dozens of times in the course of their expansion in order to colonize new territories.
 Termites completed some of these crossings inside floating logs.
 On the other hand, in the recent past, they mostly traveled as stowaways in ship wood.

 Termites have a bad reputation.
 Huge buildings in some termite countries cause astonishment and respect.
 However, most people associate these social insects with destroyed wood and crumbling wooden buildings.
 Dry wood ants (Kalotermitidae) are responsible for this, using the wood as a nesting place, food and protection at the same time.
-This group includes some of the most feared invasive pests, and dry wood ants are now found in almost all parts of the world.
+This group includes some of the most feared invasive pests, and dry wood ants are now spread almost all over the world.

 Across the sea on a wooden raft…